MomsFriendlyRobotCompany/ins_rpi/readme.md

 This is designed using [OpenScad](http://www.openscad.org/) which is a solid modeller.
 There are printable 3d stl files available in the mechanical directory along with the scad file that created them.
 You will also need:

-- 4 M3 1 inch stand offs
+- 4 M3 25mm stand offs
-- 8 M3x8 machine screws
+- 8 M3x8mm machine screws
-- 6 M2x8 machine screws and nuts (for the IMU and Raspberry Pi)
+- 6 M2x8mm machine screws and nuts (for the IMU and Raspberry Pi)
-- 4 zip ties or 4 M3x8 screws and nuts (secure camera case to mount)
+- 4 zip ties or 4 M3x8mm screws and nuts (secure camera case to mount)

 [Assembly](assembly.html)